Help REAP to continue and expand its work

-The children pictured here are in many ways typical of the children of REAP.
-They live in small huts with dirt floors and no electricity.
-They usually share a bed with a sibling.
-They rarely have breakfast or lunch, and if they are fortunate enough, they may have a small meal in the evening.
+The children pictured are typical of children who participate in REAP.
+They live in small structures with dirt floors and no electricity and typically share a bed with a sibling.
+Breakfast or lunch for them is rare; sometimes, they may have a small evening meal.
 They walk miles for a half day of school and then return home to help their parents work in the field or care for younger siblings.
 There is little time for play or for being a child.
-Here are just a few of these children and a brief insight into their daily lives.

-Centia is 9 years old and lives with her dad and her stepmother.
-She is not cared for at home and often is mistreated.
-Centia's mother abandoned her when she was two years old, and she misses her terribly.
+Centia is 9-years-old and lives with her father and her stepmother.
+She is not cared for at home and is often mistreated.
+Centia's mother abandoned her when she was just two, and she misses her terribly.
 Her difficult home life has made Centia an anxious child and she is often quite sad.
-School is a welcome distraction to her and a place where she feels safe.
+School is a welcome distraction for her and a place where she feels safe.

-Cherina is 11 years old.
-She lives with her dad and four siblings.
+Cherina is 11-years-old.
+She lives with her father and four siblings.
 Her mother passed away two years ago, which has been difficult for her.
-Her father grows some crops on the small land they have to provide for the family, but far too often there is still not enough food for the whole family.
+Her father grows some crops on their small plot of land e to provide for the family, but far too often there is still not enough food for all.
 Throughout her daily struggles, Cherina remains hopeful and is helpful to everyone.

-Esther is 9 years old.
-She lives with her mom and dad.
+Esther is 9-years-old.
+She lives with her mother and father.
 She often stays with her grandmother because her mother is disabled.
 Some days her family will pick only enough for one small meal from the family garden.
 Esther enjoys reading, is extremely curious, and loves learning in school.

-Peace is 12 years old and lives in a small hut that is in constant danger of collapsing.
+Peace is 12-years-old and lives in a small hut that is in constant danger of collapsing.
 She sleeps with her younger sister and watches over her.
 They are fortunate if they can obtain one meal a day from their small family plot.
 Yet, despite her circumstances, Peace is a sweet and kind girl who always graces the world with her smile.
-Her name describes her well.

-Leatitia is 13 years old.
+Leatitia is 13 years-old.
 She lives with both her parents and four siblings.
 Her parents cultivate their own small land in order to provide food for the family.
 Her mother suffers from a severe medical condition, but the family is too poor to afford a doctor.
-Despite her fear for her mother, Laetitia puts up a brave front and tries to smile for everyone.
+Despite her fear of her mother's health, Laetitia puts up a brave front and tries to smile for everyone.

 Yvette has five siblings and on weekends helps her mother work on farms to bring in food for the family.
 Her father died last year, and things are extremely difficult for the entire family.
 Despite all her hardships, Yvette is an exemplary student at school and dreams of going to university and getting a job in the government.

 Emerance lives with her parents and six siblings, and enjoys playing football.
 She walks a long way to and from school, and does chores at home that leave her little time to study.
-Despite the difficult conditions she lives in, she hopes to go to a boarding school and one day become a journalist.
+Despite her difficult conditions, she hopes to go to a boarding school and one day become a journalist.

 Alice is a grade 10 student at Duha.
 She lives with her mom and three siblings; her father died when she was still very young.
 Alice and her family often eat only once a day.
 She is an avid reader and finds comfort in books.
 Her dream is to further her education and to become a police officer one day.